 Byju’s Founder Byju Raveendran Sentenced to 6 Months in Jail by Singapore Court

-Byju’s founder Byju Raveendran has reportedly been sentenced to six months in jail by a Singapore court for contempt.
-Read the full story, timeline, facts, impa
+Byju’s founder Byju Raveendran has reportedly been sentenced to six months in jail by a Singapore court in a contempt case.
+The matter adds fresh pressure to Byju’s ongoing legal and financial crisis.

 Key Summary